Hausdorff dimension in graph matchbox manifolds: Introduction

-Hurder \cite{Hurder2013} uses the result of Theorem \ref{thm-main3} as an example of a lamination which does not admit a bi-Lipschitz embedding into a $C^{\infty,r}$-foliation, where $r \geq 1$, not only for the given ball metric $d_n$, but for \emph{any} metric on $\fM_n$, such that the holonomy pseudogroup of $\fM_n$ is generated by bi-Lipschitz maps relative to this metric.
+Hurder \cite{Hurder2013} uses the result of Proposition \ref{prop-main3} as an example of a lamination which does not admit a bi-Lipschitz embedding into a $C^{\infty,r}$-foliation, where $r \geq 1$, not only for the given ball metric $d_n$, but for \emph{any} metric on $\fM_n$, such that the holonomy pseudogroup of $\fM_n$ is generated by bi-Lipschitz maps relative to this metric.
 His argument is based on the fact, that if $\fM_n$ has infinite Hausdorff dimension, then it has infinite pseudogroup entropy.
 The fact that entropy is infinite depends neither on the metric on $\fM_n$, nor on the generating set of $\G_n$ (see Ghys, Langevin and Walczak \cite{GLW1988}).
 It follows that $\fM_n$ cannot be embedded into a $C^{\infty,r}$-foliation by a bi-Lipschitz homeomorphism onto its image, for $r \geq 1$, since the entropy of a differentiable foliation of a smooth finite-dimensional manifold is always finite (see Ghys, Langevin and Walczak \cite{GLW1988}).
-The result of Theorem \ref{thm-main3} in this paper is vital for this conclusion.
+The result of Proposition \ref{prop-main3} in this paper is vital for this conclusion.

-The study of graph matchbox manifolds is continued in the follow-up paper \cite{HurderLukina2014}, joint with Hurder, where we investigate the relationship between the Hausdorff dimension of $X_n$, and various types of entropy of the pseudogroup dynamical system defined on this set.
-The paper \cite{HurderLukina2014} brings together the ideas of the current paper and that of Attie and Hurder \cite{AH1996}, and explores in greater detail the relationship between leaf complexity and transverse dimension.

-There are a number of questions one can ask about the Hausdorff dimension of graph matchbox manifolds.
+There are many open problems which concern the Hausdorff dimension of graph matchbox manifolds.
 Here are just a few of them:

-\begin{enumerate} \item Does there exists a minimal graph matchbox manifold with infinite Hausdorff dimension? \item Find a graph $T \subset X_n$ such that the lower box dimension $\underline{\dim}_B \overline{O(T)}$ and the upper box dimension $\overline{\dim}_B \overline{O(T)}$ of the closure $\overline{O(T)}$ of the orbit $O(T)$ are not equal. \item Is it possible to construct an infinite increasing chain of graph matchbox manifolds, each with finite Hausdorff dimension, and these dimensions tend to infinity? \item Construct trees using a set of rules in the spirit of Conway's Game of Life, and investigate the properties of the corresponding dynamical systems. \end{enumerate}
+\begin{enumerate} \item The example in Proposition \ref{prop-main3} of a lamination with compactly generated bi-Lipschitz holonomy pseudogroup, which does not admit a bi-Lipschitz embedding into a $C^{\infty,r}$-foliated manifold for $r \geq 1$, is not minimal.
+It would be interesting to find a minimal example with similar properties. \item Find a graph $T \subset X_n$ such that the lower box dimension $\underline{\dim}_B \overline{O(T)}$ and the upper box dimension $\overline{\dim}_B \overline{O(T)}$ of the closure $\overline{O(T)}$ of the orbit $O(T)$ are not equal. \item Construct trees using a set of rules in the spirit of Conway's Game of Life, and investigate the properties of the corresponding dynamical systems. \end{enumerate}